 We may use information you have given us directly, for example the record of your previous donations to and/or relationship with us, your location and demographics, as well as the type of activity you have been involved with, to tailor our communications with you about future activities.

 When you have asked for details of a Hostage International event, we will send you information including, where relevant, ideas for fundraising and reminders on key information about the activity.

 Where you have signed up for an event with a third party (for example the London Marathon) and told the event organiser that you wish to fundraise for us, we may contact you with information and support for your fundraising for that event.

 We make it easy for you to tell us how you want us to communicate, in a way that suits you.
 Our forms have clear marketing preference questions and we include information on how to opt out when we send you marketing.
-If you don’t want to hear from us, that’s fine, and you can change your preferences at any time.
-Just let us know when you provide your data or contact us on [email protected]
+If you don’t want to hear from us you can change your preferences at any time.
+Just let us know when you provide your data or email us: [email protected]

 If you’ve decided you don’t want to be contacted for marketing purposes, we may still need to contact you for administrative purposes.
 This may include where we are processing a donation you’ve made and any related Gift Aid, thanking you for a donation or participation in an event, or keeping in touch with you about volunteering activities you are doing for us.